Core Philosophy

 "Our care of the child should be governed, not by the desire "to make him learn things," but by the endeavor always to keep burning within him that light which is called the intelligence.
 If to this end we must consecrate ourselves as did the vestals of old, it will be a work worthy of so great a result." - Montessori, Maria.
 Spontaneous Activity in Education (p.
 164).
 Kindle Edition.

-Samantha Blaisdell earned a B.A. in Secondary Education with a focus on Spanish and ESL from Spring Arbor University and a B.S. in Mechanical Engineering from the University of Idaho.
+Samantha Westmoreland earned a B.A. in Secondary Education with a focus on Spanish and ESL from Spring Arbor University and a B.S. in Mechanical Engineering from the University of Idaho.
 After working as both a brick-and-mortar and online teacher and as an engineer, she discovered and fell head over heels for the ideas and method of Montessori.
-Samantha lives in Idaho and, in her free time, enjoys reading, spending time outside, and playing with her cats.
+For the past two years, she's been writing on Montessori's ideas and approach at Higher Ground Education.